miku/aboutgo/units/language/slices/README.md

 * length (number of elements)
 * cap (sum of length and the length of the array beyond the slice)

 The builtin functions `len` and `cap` can be used to inspect the values.
+The len and cap functions will both return 0 for a nil slice.

 ### Initialization with make